opentripplanner/OpenTripPlanner/docs/examples/skanetrafiken/Readme.md

 #### Denmark

-We download OSM data for whole Denmark, and then we clip southern part to reduce file size.
+To reduce graph size, only data for northern part of Denmark is used.
+Script below downloads OSM for whole country and then clips out the southern part.

 ```
 #!/bin/bash